Golf Challenge (video game)

-Golf Challenge is a 1982 video game written by Harold Schwab for the Atari 8-bit family and published by Sierra On-Line.
+Golf Challenge is a sports video game written by Harold Schwab for Atari 8-bit computers and published by Sierra On-Line in 1982.

 Gameplay

 Golf Challenge is a game which golf is played using a joystick.

 Reception

 Stanley Greenlaw reviewed the game for Computer Gaming World, and stated that "The graphics of GC are the best of the games reviewed here.
 While less a serious simulation [...]
 GC has a charm all it's [sic] own as a video-style golf game."